10110111/CalcMySky/doc/model_generation.md

 There are several ways to specify a spectrum:

 1. A list of numbers, which can be in normal or scientific format, separated with commas.
-Example:
+Each list item must correspond to a particular wavelength from the `wavelengths` entry.
+Example of such spectrum:
 ```
     solar irradiance at TOA: 1.037, 1.249, 1.684, 1.975, 1.968, 1.877, 1.854, 1.818, 1.723, 1.604, 1.516, 1.408, 1.309, 1.23, 1.142, 1.062
 ```
-2. A file path prepended by `file `.
+2. A file path prepended with `"file "`.
+Here the spectrum may be sampled at any points, it will be resampled to match `wavelengths` automatically.
 Example:
 ```
     solar irradiance at TOA: file spectra/solar-irradiance-at-toa.csv
 ```
-3. Several files added together with weighting coefficients.
-A filename must be prepended with `weighted file `, and each new such entry accumulates the new values in the corresponding spectrum.
+3. Spectra from several files added together with weighting coefficients.
+A filename must be prepended with `"weighted file "`, and each new such entry accumulates the new values in the corresponding spectrum.
 Example:
 ```
     ground albedo: weighted file 0.8 spectra/ground-albedo-grass.csv
     ground albedo: weighted file 0.2 spectra/ground-albedo-snow.csv